Joanna Munro Hunt

 STILL-LIFE PAINTING COURSE

-This 3 day still-life painting course will go beyond a set of predictable objects such as green wine bottle or peeled onion.
+This 3 day still-life painting course aims to go beyond a set of traditional and predictable objects such as a green bottle and peeled onion.
 Any surface or object can make up a still-life.
-It comes with a vast repertoire and rich history.
-Some would argue that some of the greatest advances in modernist painting were made through still-life.
+It comes with a vast repertoire and has a rich history.
+Some would argue the greatest advances in modernist painting were made through still-life.
 You only need to consider its importance to Cezanne, Cubism, and the development of many other modern and contemporary artists.
 During the course we will look at its history and works by well-known artists such as, Cezanne .
-Picasso , Braque , Gris , Paul Nash, Ivon Hitchens, Mary Fedden, Richard Diebenkorn , Giorgio Morandi, William Scott, William, Ben and Winfred Nicholson and others.
+Picasso , Braque , Gris , Paul Nash, Ivon Hitchens, Mary Fedden, Prunella Clough, Richard Diebenkorn , Giorgio Morandi, William Scott, William, Ben and Winfred Nicholson and others.

-Still-Life painting is a kind of visual poetry offering endless opportunities to experiment with forms and symbolism and to explore the world closely using surfaces, natural forms, objects and light.
+Still-Life painting is a kind of visual poetry offering endless opportunities to experiment with forms, composition and symbolism and to explore a world of surfaces, natural forms, objects and light.
 Some artists have painted and worked from nothing else.
 The idiom has so much to offer.
 The course aims to reveal some of these approaches and possibilities with the purpose of helping you find your own way and always have something on hand to work from.

 Visit Gallery to see a wide range of course work